HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Default size: 2000, default lifetime: 10880, usage pattern: regular.

 This cache stores user-specific information.
 Entries represent a compilation of credential information for one user to different LDAP directories and details which data on the given user can be found in which directory.
 For example, the general info may be stored in one directory, but the mail server and file may be in another.
 The cache scales with the number of users working with Collaboration portlets.
 The cache is accessed whenever a Collaboration portlet such as for use with HCL Sametime is accessed.
 Creating a cache entry can be fairly expensive since multiple resources might be queried.
-An entry to the cache is mediumsized.
+An entry to the cache is medium-sized.

 _Digital Data Connector (DDC)_